What are British Columbia’s bullying and harassment training requirements?

 What does this mean for you?

 Considering the expansive nature of these laws, your business will likely need to take a number of steps to meet the training requirements.
-As a first step, schedule and deliver workplace sexual harassment training to your existing workforce and make a plan for all new hires in British Columbia.
+As a first step, schedule and deliver workplace bullying and harassment (including sexual harassment) training to your existing workforce and make a plan to train all new hires in British Columbia.

 Want to learn more about the mandates across North America?

 The EVERFI team of dedicated in-house attorneys wants you to have a clear understanding of which states and provinces require harassment training.
-Explore our interactive guide to sexual harassment prevention training requirements nationwide.
+Explore our interactive guide to sexual harassment prevention training requirements.